szikszail/dotenv-ng/README.md

 ### Overwrite

-By default, `load` won't overwrite the existing environment variables, to enable it, set the `overwriteExisting`: boolean` configuration option:
+By default, `load` won't overwrite the existing environment variables, to enable it, set the `overwriteExisting: boolean` configuration option:

 ```typescript
 load(".env", { overwriteExisting: true })